 It’s true: A dog that’s good with kids is good for the family.
 But what does “good with kids” actually mean?
 A few common characteristics we find among the best family dogs are:

 If you have little ones around, you’ll want to make sure your furry family member is sturdy enough to withstand the often-rough hands of little ones.
 Gentleness and tolerance go hand-in-hand here, as it is certain that your kiddos will be putting theirs all over Fido.
-Strength and gentleness is a great combo for any addition to your family.
+Strength and gentleness is a great combo when choosing an addition to your family.

 Consistent Energy Level